mlverse/chattr/README.md

 section.
 The buttons lets us copy the code to the clipboard, or to send it to the document.
 If you [“call”](#keyboard-shortcut) the app from a Quarto document, the app will envelop the code inside a chunk.

-### Keyboard Shortcut

-The best way to access `chattr`’s app is by setting up a keyboard shortcut for it.
-This package includes an RStudio Addin that gives us direct access to the app, which in turn, allows a **keyboard shortcut** to be assigned to the addin.
-The name of the addin is: “Open Chat”.
-If you are not familiar with how to assign a keyboard shortcut to the adding see the Appendix section: [How to setup the keyboard shortcut](#how-to-setup-the-keyboard-shortcut).

 ## How it works